 Meet our team

 Children Change Colombia's team has nine members of staff, based in the UK and Colombia.

-Grace joined Children Change Colombia in July 2016 and works as our Fundraising, Finance and Communications Assistant.
+Grace joined Children Change Colombia in July 2016 and works as our Fundraising, Finance and Communications Officer.
 She works alongside our Finance Manager managing incoming donations and grants to partners as well as working with the fundraising team to develop and deliver new campaigns and fundraising ideas.
 Grace developed a passion for Colombia after working there as an English teacher for a year.
 She worked with children and young people from marginalised backgrounds and upon her return felt passionate about working to empower children to drive change and build bright and positive futures.

 Administration and Finance Coordinator, Colombia